shawnyu5/fragments/submission/lab_2/README.md

 npm init -y
 ```

-Edit your `package.json` file to look something like this (use your own info):
+Edit your `package.json` file to look something like this (change the details to use your own info):

 ```json
 {